-9.1 An Auditor is appointed and charged with the control of the finances of the Organisation, the balance sheet and the regularity of the transactions of the Organisation.
-The Auditor is appointed by the General Assembly from among the members of the "Instituut van de Bedrijfsrevisoren" for a period of three years, after an assessment as to any conflicts of interest by the Governance Committee.
-The General Assembly determines the appropriate remuneration of the Auditor.
+9.1 If required in accordance with the CCA, one or more statutory auditor is appointed and charged with the control of the finances of the Organisation, the balance sheet and the regularity of the transactions of the Organisation.
+The statutory auditor is appointed by the General Assembly from among the members of the "Instituut van de Bedrijfsrevisoren" for a period of three years, after an assessment as to any conflicts of interest by the Governance Committee.
+The General Assembly determines the appropriate remuneration of the statutory auditor.
+Also if this is not legally required, the General Assembly can still decide to appoint a statutory auditor.